moorepants/learn-multibody-dynamics/angular.rst

    \ldots +
    {}^Y\bar{\alpha}^Z

-Coming back to the successive orientations that form a :math:`y\textrm{-}x\textrm{-}y` Euler rotation, we can see that the result is not the same as above:
+We can show by example that an equality in :math:numref:`addition-angular-acceleration` will  not hold.
+Coming back to the successive orientations that form a :math:`y\textrm{-}x\textrm{-}y` Euler rotation, we can test the relationship.

 .. jupyter-execute::